kraxx/42_Portfolio/README.md

 ##### A few norm highlights:
 - no `for` loops
+- max 84 characters per line
+- max 25 lines per function
 - max 4 arguments per function
-- max 25 lines per function
 - incredibly specific tabulation
 - declarations and instantiations must be separate
 - no memory leaks, no segmentation faults, no exceptions